samkazibwe/eco-logic-open-auditing/README2.md

 - Transparent governance
 - Low-bandwidth compatibility

-This repository contains the structural prototype used for fellowship demonstration purposes.
+This repository contains the structural prototype I am using for my Mozilla fellowship demonstration purposes.